jonasjahnsson/jonasjahnsson/content/about/index.md

 Seeing developers enter Web3, learn new skills, and turn their ideas into real-world solutions is incredibly rewarding.
 At buidlbox, I’ve had the privilege of supporting some of the most talented minds in the space, helping them gain visibility and opportunities to thrive.
 Biggest win?
 Becoming frens with 10s of builders that was first introduced to building via buidlbox, now they are doing their thing!

-I believe in infinite sum games and I worked across ecosystems and enabled builders to [keep building](https://blog.buidlbox.io/gitcoin-grants-22-is-live-on-gitcoin-827d3ac435a3) after we had our hacks.
+I believe in infinite sum games and I worked across ecosystems and enabled builders to [keep building](https://blog.buidlbox.io/gitcoin-grants-22-is-live-on-gitcoin-827d3ac435a3) to bring their projects to fruition.

 ## Norwegian Crypto Alliance

 With a passion for introducing developers to the ecosystem, I wanted to extend this opportunity to others in the local community.
-The Norwegian Crypto Alliance is an educational initiative collaborating with Norwegian institutions to create spaces where we can explore blockchain technology, its capabilities, and its potential.
+The **Norwegian Crypto Alliance** is an educational initiative collaborating with Norwegian institutions to create spaces where we can explore blockchain technology, its capabilities, and its potential.
 I currently organize events for local tech companies through [Digin](https://digin.no/), aiming to build a strong Norwegian community of builders and advocates who can bring this technology to a wider audience.

 ## Why Web3?